typesupply/opentype-cookbook/readme.md

 ## Ordinals

+The sups feature is for ordinal forms.

     feature ordn {
         sub [A a] by ordfeminine;
         sub [O o] by ordmasculine;
     } ordn;

 ## Small Caps

+There are two features that invoke small caps: small caps (smcp) and all small caps (c2sc).
+The all small caps version is for situations in which the user wants everything possible, not just letters, to be converted to small cap forms.

     feature smcp {
         sub @lowercase by @smallCaps;